jawah/charset_normalizer/README.md

 ## 🍰 How

   - Discard all charset encoding table that could not fit the binary content.
-  - Measure chaos, or the mess once opened with a corresponding charset encoding.
+  - Measure chaos, or the mess once opened (by chunks) with a corresponding charset encoding.
   - Extract matches with the lowest mess detected.
   - Finally, if there is too much match left, we measure coherence.